AreebaAziz/event-based-chat/README.md

 ### Custom Trusted Listeners

+Users could create their own Trusted Listener or choose which community/organization-built Trusted Listener to use.
+There must be at least 1 Trusted Listener attached, otherwise there will be no updates written to the `generated_chat` file.

 Maybe: Users can add a custom (or community-built) Trusted Listener to do additional actions on a new message?
 Eg. I send a message to my friend "you owe me $5" and my custom Trusted Listener reads that message as a special event, calls an AWS Lambda function that adds it to a separate database of who owes who how much money.
 Then my friend could easily say "paid back $5" and the custom Trusted Listener updates accordingly.
 - we may still be able to do this by allowing an app to have read permissions on the `generated_chat` file on our Solid Pod, but there may be other cases where it is better (more optimized) to have a backend plugin that gets triggered on certain events as they occur.